tlondahl/Admission_grades/README.md

 - Once all the data was collected the script compiled all the data into one dataframe which then was saved as a csv file.

 ### Results
 To test the script I decided to limit the search to only one University but I scraped 24 semesters back, i.e. 12 years of addmission data.
 The script worked and could easilly be expanded to scrape all data, for all programs, from all Universities.
-The result looks as follows:
+The code can be found [here](https://github.com/tlondahl/Admission_grades/blob/main/scraper4.py) and the result looks as follows and can be found in this [csv file](https://github.com/tlondahl/Admission_grades/blob/main/admission_data_SU.csv):

 |    | Termin   | Program/kurs   | Utbildningens namn                                                    | Anm.kod   | Univ/högskola          |   Totalt antal sökande |   1:a handssökande |   Kvinnor 1:a hand |   Kvinnor totalt |   Män 1:a hand |   Män totalt |   25-34 1:a hand |   25-34 totalt |   <= 24 1:a hand |   <= 24 totalt |   >=35 1:a hand |   >=35 totalt | BI    | BII   | HP   |
 |---:|:---------|:---------------|:----------------------------------------------------------------------|:----------|:-----------------------|-----------------------:|-------------------:|-------------------:|-----------------:|---------------:|-------------:|-----------------:|---------------:|-----------------:|---------------:|----------------:|--------------:|:------|:------|:-----|